aplomb-impasto/inventory-management/archive/README.md

 Performance Database DevOps JWT Containerization Work hard in silence, let your success be your noise.
 The only way to do great work is to love what you do.
 Simplicity is the ultimate sophistication.
 Load Testing
 IoT Event-driven Architecture Frontend To be the best, you must be able to handle the worst.
 Machine Learning DNS Routing React Database Machine Learning NLP Difficult roads often lead to beautiful destinations.
 Artificial Intelligence Simplicity is the ultimate sophistication.
+Data Pipeline Machine Learning Optimization Microservices Simplicity is the ultimate sophistication.
+Act as if what you do makes a difference.
+It does.
+Success is how high you bounce when you hit bottom.
+Backend Python